Skip to main content

 Prohibition Against Sexual Harassment states that sexual misconduct/harassment consists of unwelcome sexual advances, requests for sexual favors, sexually-motivated physical contact, or other verbal or physical conduct or communication of a sexual nature.

-For more information regarding sexual harassment, or if you need to report sexual harassment, please review this web page.
+For more information regarding sexual harassment, or if you need to report sexual harassment, please review the sexual harassment section of our website

 Any formal complaint regarding sexual harassment may be submitted to Kristen Haizlip at (206) 780-1058 or khaizlip@bisd303.org, by submission of this form, or by mail or in person at BISD at 8489 Madison Ave.
 NE, Bainbridge Island, WA 98110.